mihaelacsn/Food-Delivery-App/README.md

 + ### Service 2: The Catalogue with Restaurants & (each restaurants') Menu

 Provides a list of available restaurants, and for each of them the menu.
 For each Restaurant it is presented a short description and for the food, the ingridients list, prices.
 The list of places and menu can also be updated.
+ Here, in The Catalog (Restaurant & Menu), we integrate with Tasty API to enhance the menu and restaurant data.
+The Tasty API provides access to a vast collection of recipes, dishes, and food-related content that can enrich the user experience on our platform.
+ When a restaurant lists a particular dish, our system will query the Tasty API to retrieve relevant information, including:
+  * Recipe ingredients.
+  * Cooking steps (if applicable).
+  *  Nutritional breakdown (calories, protein, fat, etc.).
+  *  Related videos or media content.

 + ### Service 3: Order Status & Tracking